mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. Deploy a public 2nd generation Google Cloud Function with the following implementation:
     - [Generate embeddings](./google-cloud-functions/generate-embeddings/)

     Replace the `PROJECT_ID` and `LOCATION` placeholders in the file [google-cloud-functions/generate-embeddings/main.py](google-cloud-functions/generate-embeddings/main.py) before deploying the function.
+Remember to also update the Entry Point to _generate_embeddings_.
    > Note: The `LOCATION` parameter defines the region where the cloud function will run, make sure this region supports *VertexAI Model Garden*. `europe-west1` does not.

     If you have the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install) installed, run the following deployment command.